Cat Boarding in a Cattery vs Cat Sitting – Should I board my cat or get a cat sitter?

 - Because catteries are regulated and are usually run by experienced carers; they should know what to do in an emergency.

 - Cat boarding facilities rely on good reviews so make sure you research which are the best options close to you.

-What are the disadvantages of boarding your cat?
+What are the disadvantages of boarding your cat in a cattery?

 Catteries and boarding facilities:

 - Catteries and boarding facilities get booked up months in advance so require careful planning.
 For short-notice cat care requirements, this means catteries are often unsuitable.

 - Catteries and boarding facilities can be expensive.